skellis46/slipbox/improvisation and the threshold of the self.md

 One is being aware that there is an experience happening (which in itself is a deep immersed experience) to the other in which you become the experience.
 It's so subtle yet utterly obvious.

 Is there a 'bardo' in this work. "intermediate state between conditions" gradual changes but then absolute. dawn/dusk not right -- like the sun is setting and setting then once it's gone complete darkness.
-Or a gradient like that suggested by [[Josipovic - Implicit–explicit gradient of nondual awareness]]
+Or a gradient like that suggested by [[Josipovic - Implicit–explicit gradient of nondual awareness]].
+Made me think it's more like the transition into general anaesthesia.

 > Performers are able to shift across a full register, from explicit conscious control to implicit pre-reflective consciousness and to spontaneous body-schematic processes, adjusting their attunement to changing conditions through improvisation.[@gallagher-2020-meshed p.5]

 - note that he is talking about skilled performance based on his own and Christensen et al's work (re meshed architecture)
+- but for me it's more like allowing something to happen as opposed to choosing something to happen.
+This diminishment of agency seems important or not to be underestimated.
+See below re explanation and telos.